madnight/blog/source/_posts/natural-transformation.md

+In other words, a natural transformation is a way of transforming one functor into another while respecting the internal structure of the categories involved.
 Natural transformations are one of the most important aspects of category theory.
-Saunders Mac Lane, one of the founders of category theory, once said, "I didn't invent categories to study functors; I invented them to study natural transformations."
+Saunders Mac Lane, one of the founders of category theory, once said, "I didn't invent categories to study functors; I invented them to study natural transformations."[^1]

 # Example